Chapter 7: The Thread Never Broke

 What Was the Rock?

 Jesus called Simon "Peter," which is Petros in Greek and Cephas in Aramaic, meaning "rock" or "stone."
-Peter was a rock.
-But what kind of rock?
+Peter was a rock, but not the kind the Catholic Church claims.

-Peter himself answered this question.
+Peter himself clarified the matter.
 In his own letter, he wrote:

-"To whom coming, as unto a living stone, disallowed indeed of men, but chosen of God, and precious, Ye also, as living stones, are built up a spiritual house, an holy priesthood..."
+"To whom coming, as unto a living stone, disallowed indeed of men, but chosen of God, and precious, Ye also, as lively stones, are built up a spiritual house, an holy priesthood

 1 Peter 2:4–5